 Typical Diode Packages

-Several common physical configuration of through-hole mounted diode are illustrated.
-The anode (A) and cathode (K) are indicated on a diode in several ways, depending on the type of package.
+Several common physical configurations of the through-hole mounted diode are illustrated.
+The anode (A) and the cathode (K) are indicated on a diode in several ways, depending on the type of package.
 The cathode is usually marked by a hand, a tab, or some other feature.
-On these packages where one lead is condition to the case, the case is the cathode.
+On these packages where one lead is a condition to the case, the case is the cathode.

 Surface Mount Diode Packages

 Typical diodes packages for surface mounting on a printed circuit board.
 The SOD and SOT packages have gullwing shaped leads.
 The SMA package has L-shapes leads that bend under the package.
-The SOD and SMA types have a band on a end to indicate the cathode.
-The SOT type is a three terminal package in which there are either one or two diodes.
-In a single-diode SOT package, Pin 1 is usually the anode and usually pin 3 is the cathode.
+The SOD and SMA types have a band on an end to indicate the cathode.
+The SOT type is a three-terminal package in which there are either one or two diodes.
+In a single-diode SOT package, Pin 1 is usually the anode, and usually pin 3 is the cathode.
 In a dual-diode SOT package, pin three is the common terminal and can be either the anode or the cathode.
 Always check the datasheet for the particular diode to verify the pin configurations.